capactio/website/blog/2021-12-13-maintainers-interview.md

 **Mateusz:** It’s worth highlighting that the Go community already created a lot of powerful libraries.
 You don’t need to solve cloud-specific problems once again, and can focus on solving your domain/business problems instead.

 As mentioned, Go is easy in terms of memory consumption, which is important in cloud environments.
-Of course, it doesn't come without a downside; the abstraction level in Go is quite low, but the upcoming Go 1.18 will be a significant release, e.g. support for generic.
+Of course, it doesn't come without a downside; the abstraction level in Go is quite low, but the [upcoming Go 1.18](https://tip.golang.org/doc/go1.18) will be a significant release, especially with support for generics.

 ## Can you give us more background on what Capact is?

 **Paweł:** Capact is an open-source framework for running arbitrary workflows.
-Initially, we are focused on day-one and day-two workflows for deploying, and managing applications and cloud-native infrastructure.
+Currently, we are focusing on day-one and day-two workflows for deploying, and managing applications and cloud-native infrastructure.

 The main difference between Capact and alternative tools is its interchangeability of dependencies.
 The workflow may consist of dynamic steps, which are described by the interface.
 Such steps can resolve different implementations, depending on the user's preferences.
 It is the same concept taken from programming languages.